BinaryGenius/up-n-running/README.md

 # Hello 👋 let's get started.

-*Disclaimer this script was made with fedora workstation/silverblue in mind you'll need to change the script to suit your distro.*
+*Disclaimer this repo was made with fedora workstation/silverblue in mind you'll need to change the script to suit your distro.*

 The script sets custom keybinds using keybind.ini so make one using this command.
 ```